SEE Adventure Camp

 Who: Camp instructors include certified Teachers for the Visually Impaired and Orientation & Mobility Specialists, along with a few other adventurous souls, both blind and sighted.

 Cost: FREE.
-SEE Adventure Camp is supported by the IFB Solutions Foundation.
+SEE Adventure Camp is possible because of grants, sponsorships and the generosity of multiple caring individuals and companies as well as IFB Solutions.
 All food, activities, and lodging are provided free of charge to campers.
 There are only 18 spaces available for the 2019 camp.

 Contact: For eligibility guidelines or more information, contact Jay Hardwig at 828-335-1136 or email@example.com.